 Greek-African American mezzo-soprano Amanda Lynn Bottoms is a rising Philadelphia based opera singer.
 She is a member of the Curtis Institute of Music 2017-2019 Opera Theater roster as a Professional Opera Studies Certificate candidate.
-To much acclaim, she most recently performed the roles of Olga and Filippyevna in dual performances of Eugene Onegin and will take on the role of Baba (Madame Flora) in The Medium in the Spring of 2018.
+To much acclaim, she most recently performed the roles of Olga and Filippyevna in dual performances of Eugene Onegin and headlined as Baba (Madame Flora) in The Medium.

-To begin the 2017 season, Miss Bottoms joined the Lansing Symphony Orchestra for de Falla's fiery El Amor Brujo followed by her return to SUNY Fredonia for the Hillman Opera 60th Anniversary Gala performing selections from Carmen and Rigoletto.
-February 2018, she will debut with the Philadelphia Orchestra and will travel to Tokyo, Japan to perform the role of Anita in Bernstein's West Side Story with the NHK Symphony Orchestra under the baton of maestro Paavo Järvi.
-In November 2018, Miss Bottoms will debut with the Columbus Symphony Orchestra as the alto soloist in Handel's Messiah.
-She will return to Columbus to perform the role of Frances in the Opera Columbus premiere of Korine Fujiwara's The Flood.
+To begin the 2017 Fall season, Miss Bottoms joined the Lansing Symphony Orchestra for de Falla's fiery El Amor Brujo followed by her return to SUNY Fredonia for the Hillman Opera 60th Anniversary Gala performing selections from Carmen and Rigoletto.
+February 2018, she debuted with the Philadelphia Orchestra and traveled to Tokyo, Japan to perform the role of Anita in Bernstein's West Side Story with the NHK Symphony Orchestra under the baton of maestro Paavo Järvi.
+In Fall 2018, Miss Bottoms will make her solo recital debut with Washington Performing Arts as a part of their Music in the Country series, followed by performances as Mrs Lovett in Curtis Opera Theatre's production of Sweeney Todd.
+She will later journey to Columbus, OH to originate the role of Frances in the Opera Columbus premiere of Korine Fujiwara's The Flood.
 A commission between Opera Columbus and ProMusica Chamber Orchestra, The Flood will be directed by Stephen Wadsworth and lead by maestro Steven Osgood.

 Summer of 2017, Miss Bottoms joined the Wolf Trap Opera program as a Studio Artist covering the roles of Baroness Aspasia in Rossini’s La pietra del paragone and the Stepmother in Glass/Moran’s The Juniper Tree.
 Her scenes work included Concepción in Ravel's L’heure espagnole, Sesto in Handel's Giulio Cesare and Penelope in Monteverdi's Il ritorno d'Ulisse in patria.